top of page

 3. When is recruitment?

-iFC recruitment at UT Austin is "open and informal."
+iFC recruitment at UT Austin is open and informal.
 This means that there are no official start/end times or dates for fraternities to conduct recruitment activities.
-The IFC does not sponsor any "formal recruitment" events or activities.
 Since there is no formal recruitment period, when and how a fraternity conducts its recruitment activities are left to the discretion of each individual chapter.
-Therefore, many chapters may focus the bulk of their recruitment efforts during the summer, while others focus their efforts leading up to and even after the first day of classes.
+Therefore, some chapters may choose to conduct the bulk of their fall recruitment in late spring and throughout the summer, while others focus their efforts on the period leading up to (and even following) the first day of classes.

 4. Do I have to join a fraternity in the fall?

-Every IFC fraternity takes a fall new member class so a majority of men join fraternities in the fall.
-Not every fraternity takes a new member class in the spring semester, however, some chapters do.
-This is left up to each chapter to decide what is right for them.
+Every IFC fraternity takes a fall new member class, so many men will choose to join in the fall.
+Roughly half of IFC fraternities will opt to take another class in the spring, but this decision is left up to each individual chapter.
 Spring recruitment generally follows the same process as fall recruitment.
-The Chapter Builder website will still be active during spring recruitment.
+The IFC Recruitment Interest Form will remain active throughout the spring recruitment process.

 5. How long does it take to be initiated?

-The timeline for the new member process differs for each chapter and is ultimately determined by their national organization.
-Some chapters initiate their members within one week of joining while other chapters' new member processes last up to 12 weeks.
+The timeline for the new member process differs for each fraternity and is ultimately determined by their inter/national organization.
+Some chapters initiate their members within one week of joining, while other processes may last up to 12 weeks.
 The new member period affords opportunities to meet other members, learn fraternity history, and feel at home within the chapter.
 Each chapter establishes its own new member program and initiation dates.
 This is a great question to ask the active members as you meet them during recruitment activities.

 6. What about hazing and alcohol?

-All 22 IFC fraternities, their national organizations, the Interfraternity Council, the University of Texas, and the State of Texas strictly prohibit any form of hazing.
-Any chapters suspected of violating this policy are referred to the University's Office of Student Conduct and to the APD.
-In addition to this, according to the IFC Constitution, alcohol is not to be served to minors under any circumstances (IFC Risk Management Policy, Section 1K).
-No alcohol should be served to anyone under the age of 21 during any recruitment function, whether it is one-on-one or in a large group.
-Most IFC organizations have national policies that bar the use of alcohol at any and all recruitment and new member activities.
+All IFC fraternities, their inter/national organizations, the Interfraternity Council, The University of Texas at Austin, and the State of Texas strictly prohibit any form of hazing.
+Chapters suspected of violating this policy are immediately referred to the university's Office of Student Conduct, and all individuals are encouraged to report potential hazing behaviors.
+Additionally, the IFC Constitution prohibits chapters from serving or providing alcohol to persons under the legal drinking age under any circumstances (Article III, Section 1).
+Chapters must abide by the IFC Risk Management Policy and the provisions set forth by their inter/national organizations, many of which prohibit the use of alcohol at any and all recruitment and new member activities.

 For more information on policies and support, please refer to the university's hazing prevention resources linked below.